 - keep you informed about what is happening at the College e.g. sending you a copy of College magazines;

 - provide opportunities for you to consider financial support to the College (including making donations to specific campaigns e.g. a new Sports Centre or requests for sponsorship);

 - suggest other ways you might wish to support the College (such as when you volunteer); and

-- sometimes contact alumni to find out how their careers progress so we can refine our careers and University advice to pupils.
+- sometimes contact alumni to find out how their careers progressing so we can refine our careers and university advice to pupils.

 If you wish to make a donation, we may carry out financial due diligence on you using sources as described above, this is to comply with our legal obligations.

 We may take photographs or videos of you to use in our publicity or on our social media platforms and website unless you would prefer us not to.

 We will carry out a targeted fundraising activity to ensure we are contacting you with the most appropriate communication and will provide an improved experience for you.
 In doing so, we may use profiling techniques or use third party wealth screening companies and insight companies to provide us with information about you.

 Such information is compiled using publicly available data about you such as those already described.
 This assists us in understanding the financial means and background of those who could support us.
 It also helps us make appropriate requests to supporters who may have the means and who may want to give more.
 You can opt out of your data being used for profiling and wealth screening techniques by contacting the Development Office.

 How and why does the College share your personal information with third parties?